a-n-rose/Build-CNN-or-LSTM-or-CNNLSTM-with-speech-features/README.md

 Inside of that folder you will find all of the train, validation, and train datasets, a folder showing graphs of how the model trained, the label the labels were encoded as, and other information as well.

-In the workshop we will explore these scripts in detail, and change parameters to see how the training might be affected.
-Note: due to time constraints, we will not train on the entire dataset in the workshop.
-You are encouraged to do so at home, perhaps leaving the computer on and train through the night.

 ## Future Use